 A paediatric patient of acupuncture has the choice between needles and needle-free techniques.
 The acupuncture needles are thin and very gentle.

 Needle-free acupuncture treatments may include tools such as brushes, rollers and blunt probes.
 Infants and young children can easily transmit healing effects of meridian and point stimulation without requiring the skin to be pierced.

 The parent or guardian can put his mind at rest with a practitioner that specializes in paediatric modalities.
-In many cases the mother will receive acupuncture as well as the child because Chinese medicine believes that the child receives energy from his parents in the first years of his life.
+In many cases the mother will receive acupuncture as well as the child because Eastern medicine believes that the child receives energy from his parents in the first years of his life.

 After the initial consultation and health history intake form the acupuncturist will conduct a series of testing to determine the energetic health of the child.
 The practitioner is making observations of the child’s:

 Depending on the goals and needs of a child or teen the treatments may be shorter than an adult would receive.
 Acupuncture can easily be used alongside Western medicine, or as a standalone treatment for a multitude of childhood conditions.

 Asthma, Anorexia, Attention Deficit Disorder – ADD, Bronchitis, Common Cold, Canker Sores, Convulsions, Chicken Pox, Diarrhoea, Epilepsy, Enuresis, Flu, Food Stagnation, German Measles, Infantile Jaundice, Jaundice, Mouth Sores, Mycotic Stomatitis, Malnutrition, Measles, Mumps, Pneumonia, Pertussis, Rickets, Thrush, Whooping Cough.